 E. Incomplete games (less than 4 inning) need not be resumed unless League standing is impacted.

 F. Mercy Rule is 11 runs after 4 innings

 A. Faceguards are mandatory

 2 ¼” Diameter must be 1.15 BPF stamped bat or USA Baseball approved

-Big Barrel bats (2 5/8) are legal for this Level of play but must also be a 1.15 BPF stamped bat or USA Baseball approved USSA stamp as well, NO 2 ¾ barrel bats.
+Big Barrel bats (2 5/8) are legal for this Level of play but must also be a 1.15 BPF stamped bat or USA Baseball approved, NO 2 ¾ barrel bats.

 C. Each team is allowed to have three (3) coaches, which includes the manager.
 Two (2) coaches are allowed in the outfield while their team is on defense.

 D. The adult pitcher must have one foot in the circle while pitching.
 When the pitch is released, every infielder, including the defensive pitcher, who must be in the circle, may stand in front of an imaginary line drawn between the 1st and 3rd bases.
 If the ball is fielded inside the circle, he must throw the ball in an overhand motion to a base of his choice.
 If he fields the ball outside the circle, he may continue to tag a base or any baserunner.
 The circle will be a 6 ft radius (12 ft diameter) around the 36 ft pitching rubber or pitchers mark.

 E. If the adult pitcher is hit by a batted ball or the coach inadvertently interferes with the fielder, the ball is dead and it will be a “no pitch”.